inab/oeb_general_docs/how_to/2_participe_events.md

 - Data will be stored on the internal OpenEBecnh datastore (not persistent)

 ### Who is allowed to do?
+Any user with a minimum role contributor can request to publish their files in OpenEBench.

 ### How do I publish data to OpenEBench?
 Log into the [Virtual Research Environment (VRE)](https://openebench.bsc.es/vre) and go to **Publish/OEB/New Request** tab: